RossiFire/useless-info/README.md

-# Useless Info
+# U-FO

-This library is useless, please don't use it.
-If you want anyway, read below:
+Useful JavaScript library to manage easily types in  your application

 # What is it

 This library offer:
-*   Some informative function about passed value
+*   Some informative functions about your values
-*   A bundle of useful functions to check conditions and create your conditions
+*   A bundle of useful functions to check conditions

 # How it works